 Checked luggage allowances vary greatly by airline, route, season, and airline loyalty program status.
 Some airlines allow economy passengers on international flights one to two free checked bags each way in economy, while most airlines charge economy passengers to check bags on domestic flights, with fees ranging from $30 to $60 per bag each way.

-Some budget airlines like Norwegian charge passengers per leg (i.e. if your itinerary includes a layover, you must pay additional checked baggage fees).
+Some budget airlines like TAP charge passengers per leg (i.e. if your itinerary includes a layover, you must pay additional checked baggage fees).

 Can I bring a carry-on bag on board with an economy ticket?

 Most airlines allow regular economy passengers one carry-on bag and one personal item like a laptop bag, knapsack, or purse, free of charge, though this policy can differ based on carrier, route, and plane type.

 Long-haul flights typically allow regular economy passengers to bring a full-size carry-on bag onboard along with their personal item, though some budget carriers charge regular economy passengers an additional fee for a full-sized carry-on bag regardless of route length.
 Smaller personal items are almost always free.

 Does an economy ticket include food and drinks?

 Food and drink availability for economy passengers also differs based on airline and route.
 On short- and medium-haul flights, most legacy airlines provide complimentary soft drinks and a small snack like peanuts or crackers as well; more substantial meals and alcoholic beverages are available for purchase.

 On long-haul flights, many major airlines include a free hot meal and a heartier snack as well as soft drinks and some free alcoholic beverages in an economy class fare.

 Other carriers, especially low-cost airlines, charge economy passengers for all refreshments regardless of route length.